 It is instructive to evaluate how the assimilation process affects the original ensemble simulation.
-In this section, the impacts of the assimilation on the variability in space and time of key biogeochemical parameters are assessed by comparing the assimilated experiment with an analogous 24 member ensemble of model simulations in which no observational data have been assimilated.
-This ensemble run is performed over the same period, and referred to as 'free run'.
+In this section, the impacts of the assimilation on the variability in space and time of key biogeochemical parameters are assessed by comparing the assimilated experiment with an analogous 24member ensemble of model simulations in which no observational data have been assimilated.
+This ensemble run is performed over the same period, and referred to as the "free run".

-3.1 Skill on reproducing surface Chl-a
+3.1 Skill in reproducing surface Chl a

-Both the assimilated and the free run simulations are compared to daily surface Chl-a fields obtained from the Global Ocean Satellite Observations (see section 2.5).
-Merged satellite products are selected here to diminish missing data due to cloud cover and still resolve mesoscale spatio-temporal variability.
+Both the assimilated and the free-run simulations are compared to daily surface Chl a fields obtained from the Global Ocean Satellite Observations (see Sect.
+2.5).
+Merged satellite products are selected here to minimize missing data due to cloud cover and still resolve mesoscale spatiotemporal variability.
 For the assimilated simulation, the analysis step, which corresponds to the ensemble computed after the update, is shown.
-Surface Chl-a daily composites are presented for three different dates; 19th April 2005, 15th May 2005, and 5th October 2005 (Fig. 2).
+Surface Chl a daily composites are presented for three different dates: 19 April, 15 May, and 5 October 2005 (Fig. 2).
 These dates are selected for representing contrasting periods.
-The first two dates coincide roughly with the well documented spring-bloom period of the North Atlantic.
-The availability of light and nutrients during this period drives phytoplankton growth, which leads to relatively high values of Chl-a at surface.
-The last date represents a period after summer when conditions change due to the reduction of sunlight over the surface.
+The first two dates coincide roughly with the well-documented spring bloom period of the North Atlantic.
+The availability of light and nutrients during this period drives phytoplankton growth, which leads to relatively high values of Chl a at surface.
+The last date represents a period after summer when conditions change due to the reduction in sunlight over the surface.

-The large-scale spatial distribution of surface Chl-a is captured by the DA simulation.
-High Chl-a values at regions such as the Gulf Stream, the North Sea, the Amazonian delta, and the western coast of Africa, are successfully reproduced during the first days of the experiment (Fig. 2 top panels).
-However, a too strong gradient between the oligotrophic conditions of the North Atlantic subtropical gyre and temperate waters northwards is shown.
-The ensemble median of the free run experiment displays a stronger gradient, indicating that the assimilation of surface Chl-a data slightly improves this situation.
+The large-scale spatial distribution of surface Chl a is captured by the DA simulation.
+High Chl a values in regions such as the Gulf Stream, the North Sea, the Amazonian delta, and the western coast of Africa are successfully reproduced during the first days of the experiment (Fig. 2a-c).
+However, there is too strong a gradient between the oligotrophic conditions of the North Atlantic subtropical gyre and temperate waters to the north.
+The ensemble median of the free-run experiment displays a stronger gradient, indicating that the assimilation of surface Chl a data slightly improves this situation.

-About a month later (Fig. 2 middle panels), the inferred large-scale picture of surface Chl-a distribution remains close to that displayed by satellite observations.
-The bloom of Chl-a in temperate waters is well reproduced by the DA simulation both attending to magnitude and geographical location.
-Upwelling areas along with other zones with high Chl-a concentrations are also well depicted showing a good performance to match highly productive regions.
-By contrast, the gradient northwards of the oligotrophic open ocean is too pronounced, showing no transition between both regimes as evidenced in the satellite
+About a month later (Fig. 2d-f), the inferred large-scale picture of surface Chl a distribution remains close to that displayed by satellite observations.
+The bloom of Chl a in temperate waters is well reproduced by the DA simulation both attending to magnitude and geographical location.
+Upwelling areas along with other zones with high Chl a concentrations are also well depicted showing a good performance to match highly productive regions.
+By contrast, the gradient northwards of the oligotrophic open ocean is too pronounced, showing no transition between both regimes as evidenced in the satellite map.
+Moreover, corrections made by daily satellite swaths leave imprints of their trajectory in the analysis map.
+These imprints are caused by using a small localization radius.
+This radius needs to be small due to the small correlation length scale of forecast uncertainties in the Chl a field.
+Thus, the impact of a given observation on the update remains local.
+They should disappear over time as the magnitude of the innovation decreases.
+In this experiment, however, the time lag between observations is quite large with respect (5 to 7 d) to the typical timescale of the system.
+For its part, the free run overestimates Chl a in high-latitude regions, while it underestimates it within the North Atlantic subtropical gyre.